AlekseyKuharchuck/SN-softgroup/README.md

-My second progect in SoftGroup
+My second project in SoftGroup